-Have you ever jumped into your bathroom after a tiring day prepared to take a hot shower only to feel cold water to your head?
-This would be the worst experience.
-This is one of the signs that your shower valve needs replacement.
-The other sign is when you realize leaking from the shower or water keep going from hot to very cold when someone else turns on water from another tap or flushes the toilet.
+Have you ever jumped into your bathroom after a tiring day, prepared to take a hot shower, only to feel cold water dripping on your head?
+This is the worst experience and one of the first signs that your shower valve needs replacement.
+The other sign is when your shower’s water temperature quickly changes from very hot, to very cold, whenever someone uses a faucet or flushes a toilet.

-You could maybe be replacing the shower faucet to upgrade it to a better one simply.
+You may need to replace the shower faucet and upgrade to a better one.
 So, how do you do it without having to hire a plumber?
 Below are simple steps that you can follow and successfully replace the valve.

 But just before we look at that, what tools will you need to complete the task?

 - Piece of cloth

 How to Replace a Shower Valve – Steps

 Cover the shower drain with a piece of cloth to ensure no screw will fall in as you work on the valve.
 Losing a single screw can be stressful.
 It is advised you place back all screws to the same position to avoid losing them.